The Man Who Fell to Earth - Walter Tevis

 A Summons to Memphis - Peter Taylor

 The book’s premise, which emerged early on, intrigued me: a father prevents all three of his children from marrying the people they love, and in doing so derails their lives.
-I was interested in finding out what made this tyrannical figure tick.
+I wanted to find out what made this tyrannical figure tick.
 I can tell you now that nothing is revealed.
 One example: the narrator, Phillip, tells about the great love in his life.
-The girl he wants to marry seems satisfactory in every way, but Phillip’s father travels to Chattanooga to talk to the parents; after his visit the girl is shipped off to South America.
-What did he say to the parents?
+Though the girl he wants to marry seems satisfactory in every way, his father travels to Chattanooga to talk to her parents; after his visit the girl is shipped off to South America.
+What did he say to them?
 And why?
-We never find out.
-Questions I wanted to be answered are left unresolved; this was especially irritating since reading this book was a slog.
-Phillip doesn’t have a clue as to how to tell a story.
-He uses stilted language, he’s repetitive, he’s circuitous, he goes into long digressions on clothes and society and manners.
-He’s as dry as a stick; even his purported grande passion can’t soar on the wings of young love.
-He’s a bore, an anal retentive type who gets hold of an insignificant detail and won’t let it go.
-The book is filled with five page stretches where nothing of substance happens.
-My exasperation turned into an intense dislike for this character.
-He’s spineless, a coward; he insulates himself from any responsibility and hardly any contact with his family.
-When he’s summoned to Memphis by his sisters – who stayed and dealt with their father – he describes the one day experience as “hellish.”
-Poor Phillip.
-He flees back to New York.
+These and other crucial questions remain a mystery.
+Not helping matters is the way the story is told; the narrator uses stilted language, he’s repetitive, he’s circuitous, he goes into long, dry digressions on clothes and society and manners.
+This novella is filled with five page stretches where nothing of substance happens.
+As for the main character, did Taylor intend for him to be sympathetic?
+If so, he failed dismally; I developed a strong aversion for Phillip.
+He insulates himself from any responsibility and hardly any contact with his family.
+When he’s summoned to Memphis by his sisters – who stayed and dealt with their father – he describes the experience as “hellish” and after one day he flees back to New York.
 He depicts his sisters as grotesques, but how did they get this way?
 They deserve compassion and insight; instead they’re ridiculed.
-Phillip winds up being a cheerleader for the old man, promoting him as a figure to be respected.
-What an inane book.
-And it’s Peter Taylor, not his narrator, who’s entirely responsible for it.
+To top it all off, Phillip winds up being a cheerleader for the old man, promoting him as a figure to be respected.
+I made it to this inane ending only because annoyance can propel along (at least if the book is very short).

 Tuesday, May 24, 2011